hashicorp/terraform-website/content/source/docs/cloud/architectural-details/ip-ranges.html.md

 # Terraform Cloud IP Ranges

-Terraform Cloud uses static IP ranges for certain features that make outbound requests such as notifications and VCS connections.
+Terraform Cloud uses static IP ranges for certain features such as notifications and VCS connections.
 These IP ranges are retrievable through the [IP Ranges API](../api/ip-ranges.html).

 -> **Note:** The IP ranges for each feature returned by the IP Ranges API may overlap.
 Additionally, these published ranges do not currently allow for execution of Terraform runs against local resources.